niall-m/Udemy/microservices/notes.md

             - if there's no room for error (malicious things could happen before expiration)
               - emit events on the bus with a short-lived cache to reflect auth state
                 - cache persists as long as the expiration timer, as there's no need after expiration
+  - Auth Service steps for sign in
+    - does a user with this email exist? if not, respond with error
+    - compare passwords of stored user to supplied pw
+    - if the same, success
+    - user now considered to be logged in, send JWT in cookie
   - cookies != JSON web tokens
     - cookies are a transport mechanism
       - can move any kind of data between browser and server